Lecrapouille/zipper/README.md

 ```

 - If you care about replacing existing files or folders.
 The method will fail (return `false`)
-if a file is replaced.
+if a file would be replaced.

 ```c++
 Unzipper unzipper("zipfile.zip");